Westonka High School: Campus

-Mound Westonka High School itself contains two levels, with separate academic wings for different teaching subjects.
+Westonka High School itself contains two levels, with separate academic wings for different teaching subjects.
 The school has a pool as well as an ice arena.
-On the exterior, the school property has three soccer fields, many baseball/softball fields, nine tennis courts, a track, and a football stadium.
+On the exterior, the school property has three soccer fields, five baseball/softball fields, nine tennis courts, a track, and a football stadium.
 Following a referendum in 2016, the Westonka Performing Arts Center and Westonka Activity Center were built, both of which opened in September 2018.